pumbas600/Halpbot-v1/README.md

 }
 ```

+> **NOTE:** As Halpbot utilities Hartshorn, it has complete support for dependency injection of components using `@Inject`.

-### 1.3 Bot config
+### 1.3 Configuring your bot

-The final step to finish setting up your bot in Halpbot is to create your `bot-config.properties` file.
+The final step to finish setting up your bot is to create your `bot-config.properties` file.
 This must be located within the `resources` folder of your project.
 This file allows you to adjust certain aspects of how your bot works.
 For more informations about what you can set there, refer to the [wiki](https://github.com/pumbas600/Halpbot/wiki/bot-config.properties).
-There is only two required properties your bot config file should contain: `ownerId` and `defaultPrefix`.
-An example of what it should look like is:
+There is only two required properties this file should contain: `ownerId` and `defaultPrefix`.
+An example of what it should look like is shown below.

 > **TIP:** Not sure how to find your discord id?
 Refer to the tutorial [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).